How Much Does It Cost To Sell a House? Prepare For More Than Just The Closing Costs!

 What I mean buy that is, there are more costs to selling a house than just the closing costs.

-At a high-level, we can break down “How Much Does It Cost To Sell A House” into 3 categories.
+At a high-level, we can break these costs down into 3 categories.

 Here are 3 categories for the costs of selling a house.